dekoza/mtgpl/docs/_sources/ZNR.rst.txt

 :mtgtip:`Turntimber Symbiosis<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/1/61bd69ea-1e9e-46b0-b1a1-ed7fdbe3deb6.jpg?1604199791|https://scryfall.com/card/znr/215/turntimber-symbiosis-turntimber-serpentine-wood?utm_source=api>`
    Look at the top seven cards of your library.
 You may put a creature card from among them onto the battlefield.
-If that card has converted mana cost 3 or less, it enters with three additional +1/+1 counters on it.
+If that card has mana value 3 or less, it enters with three additional +1/+1 counters on it.
 Put the rest on the bottom of your library in a random order.

 :mtgtip:`Turntimber, Serpentine Wood<https://c1.scryfall.com/file/scryfall-cards/border_crop/back/6/1/61bd69ea-1e9e-46b0-b1a1-ed7fdbe3deb6.jpg?1604199791|https://scryfall.com/card/znr/215/turntimber-symbiosis-turntimber-serpentine-wood?utm_source=api>`